idaholab/moose/modules/contact/doc/content/modules/contact/tutorials/introduction/answer02a.md

 to plot the contact pressure (using matplotlib and pandas).
 It should serve as a starting point for custom plot generation.

-Note since we did not explicitly request the `NodalValueSampler` to use the displaced mesh with `use_displaced_mesh = true` the coordinates in the CSV file refer to the un deformed positions along the contact surface.
+Note that since we did not explicitly request the `NodalValueSampler` to use the displaced mesh with `use_displaced_mesh = true` the coordinates in the CSV file refer to the undeformed positions along the contact surface.

 Try increasing the [!param](/Executioner/Transient/end_time) to 10 and replot the contact pressures with the supplied script.